How would you feel if you could browse the Internet directly on your Android TV?

-On of my favorite things about Puffin is that they made their browser look and act like an app.
+One of my favorite things about the Puffin TV browser is that they made their browser look and act like an app.
 Apps should feel different because we use them differently.

 For example, if you look at Google Chrome, the search bar is front-and-center on the browser.
 It’s the same for both desktop computers and Android phones.

-Puffin has a large side menu that disappears as soon as you navigate into the rest of the screen.
+Puffin has an oversized side menu that disappears as soon as you navigate into the rest of the screen.
 Clicking into your bookmarks brings them into focus, and everything else gets out of your way.
 I love that!

 There’s no menu or search bar taking up valuable space.
 You can click a button and pull it up (see image above), but it’s not wasting space.

 Finally, you don’t need an air mouse to navigate around the screen.
 There’s a large cursor that you can move around using the D-pad.

 Overall, I have nothing but great things to say about Puffin for Android TV.
 There’s really no reason to surf the web in anything else.